kodexArg/raspberry-pi-temperature-to-telegram/README.md

 ## Installation:
 ### Create Mariadb database
-Install mariadb in your raspberry pi with the folowing structure: database name: rpi table name: temphumi
+Install mariadb in your raspberry pi and create this structure: database name: rpi table name: temphumi